 In a bid to catch the famed sunrise at the Angkor temple, we reluctantly woke up at 5 am, and after a sleepy 20-min bike ride to the temple, found ourselves one amongst the hundreds who had the same idea!
 And there began the mad scramble for that postcard perfect photo of the Angkor Wat, with its reflection in the shallow pond.

-There were miles to be biked and temples to be seen so we cycled on, stopping at the Bayon to soak in the impressive temple once again, this time with elephants traipsing around with passengers on their back.
+There were miles to be biked and dozens of temples to be seen so we cycled on, stopping at the Bayon to soak in the impressive temple once again, this time with elephants traipsing around with passengers on their back.
 We stopped to check out a few more impressive, if smaller temples like the Elephant seat, the Preah Khan and the very unique Preah Ko, a temple on an artificial island, on the way to the bigger pull of the day --- Ta Prohm

 Ta Phrom - The Tomb Raider temple